alyoexe/tictactoe/README.md

 ![Tic-Tac-Toe Gameplay](/gameonlaptop.PNG)
 ![Tic-Tac-Toe Gameplay](/gameonmobile.jpg)

+## 🔀 New Modded Version Available!
+A new "Glitched Mode" of this game is now available in a separate repository!
+In this version, each move has a 50% chance to flip (X becomes O or vice versa), adding a chaotic and unpredictable twist to the classic gameplay.
+It supports both player vs player and player vs computer modes with the same clean interface and Minimax logic.

+👉 Check out the Glitched Version here (https://github.com/alyoexe/tictactoe-moded)

 ## Contribution
 Contributions are welcome!
 If you want to improve the game, feel free to fork this repository, make your changes, and submit a pull request.